-The following conditions or occurrences will damage the remote controller.
+The following conditions or occurrences will damage the keyfob.

-- Do not allow the remote controller to become wet. - Do not drop the remote controller. - Do not strike the remote controller sharply against another object. - Do not place the remote controller for an extended period in an area where temperatures exceed 140°F (60°C).
+Do not allow the keyfob to become wet.

+- .
+Do not drop the keyfob. - Do not strike the keyfob sharply against another object. - Do not place the keyfob for an extended period in an area where temperatures exceed 140°F (60°C).

-If a multi-remote controller is lost or stolen, NISSAN recommends erasing the ID code of that controller.
-This will prevent the controller from unauthorized use to unlock the vehicle.
+If a keyfob is lost or stolen, NISSAN recommends erasing the ID code of that keyfob.
+This will prevent the keyfob from unauthorized use to unlock the vehicle.
 For information regarding the erasing procedure, please contact an authorized NISSAN dealer.

-HOW TO USE MULTI-REMOTE CONTROL SYSTEM
+HOW TO USE REMOTE KEYLESS ENTRY SYSTEM